userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 [details=Cursor themes]
 If you run our `kcalc-example` snap in a [*Wayland*-based](https://wayland.freedesktop.org) environment, KCalc might use a different set of cursors to the rest of your applications.

 This is because Qt 5 applications on Wayland expect to learn about the cursor theme and size from two environment variables: `XCURSOR_THEME` and `XCURSOR_SIZE`.
-However, not all desktop environments set these values, meaning that applications like KCalc aren't able to determine which cursor theme or size to use, so they fall back to default settings instead.
+However, not all desktop environments set these values, meaning that applications like KCalc can't determine which cursor theme or size to use, so they fall back to default settings instead.

 We can try to resolve this issue for users of the GNOME desktop environment on Wayland by inserting a few lines into the `kde-neon` *launcher script* that sets up the run time environment when our snap is launched.
 We'll do this with a new part named `set-cursor-variables`: